ateliereven/ateliereven/README.md

 ### Hi I'm Orly, a Front-End / Full-Stack developer 👋

+ 🔭 I'm a full-stack developer @ [Taytan Tech](https://github.com/Taytan-Tech)

+ 🌱 I’m also learning some microservices architecture, Next JS, Docker and Kubernetes

- 🔭 I'm currently developing [this progressive web app](https://github.com/Mityaalim-App) for a non-profit initiative, as a volunteer @ [Junex](https://junex.io)
+ 🔭 Last year I contributed to [this progressive web app](https://github.com/Mityaalim-App) for a non-profit initiative, as a volunteer @ [Junex](https://junex.io)

- 🔭 I’ve recently published my first npm package - written in Typescript and implemented with React.js, ESbuild, Node.js and Express
+ 🔭 I’ve also published my very first npm package - written in Typescript and implemented with React.js, ESbuild, Node.js and Express

- 🌱 I’m also learning some microservices architecture, Next JS, Docker and Kubernetes, and experimenting with Firebase

- 👯 I’m looking to collaborate on an open source project I can contribute to
+ 👯 I’m always looking to collaborate on an open-source project I can contribute to

- ⚡ HTML, CSS, JavaScript, Typescript, React.js & hooks ,Redux, Node.js, Express, MongoDB, Mongoose, REST API (CRUD), Sass, Material UI, jQuery
+ ⚡ HTML, CSS, JavaScript, Typescript, React.js & hooks ,Redux, Node.js, Express, MongoDB, Mongoose, REST API, Sass, Material UI, jQuery

  📫 How to reach me: via [LinkedIn](https://www.linkedin.com/in/orly-even)